coreemu/core/docs/distributed.md

 not work across multiple servers due to the Linux bridging and nftables rules that are used.

+!!! note

-**NOTE: The basic range wireless model does not support distributed emulation, but EMANE does.**
+    The basic range wireless model does not support distributed emulation, but EMANE does.

 When nodes are linked across servers **core-daemons** will automatically create necessary tunnels between the nodes when executed.
 Care should be taken